vtex-apps/io-documentation/docs/en/Recipes/development/using-the-assets-builder.md

 The VTEX Assets Builder is responsible for **handling assets** within store theme `blocks`.

+It gets all asset paths used and uploads them in the **File Manager** service.

+As its name implies, the File Manager manages stores all files and their respective URLs.
+It is able to translate the asset paths and then export the asset immutable URLs so that Pages can properly render all block assets.

 The Builder has two main advantages:

 1) You won't need to declare URLs for assets in each blocks, making your code lighter.